FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/07 Citing and attribution/Citing and attribution.md

 Citation files are plain text files with human- and machine-readable citation information that tells others how to cite or attribute your work.

+There is a an [open source project that defines the Citation File Format (CFF) in a CITATION.cff file](https://citation-file-format.github.io/) so that there is a structured, uniform way of decribing how others should cite your work.
+CITATION.cff is written in a YAML format and has controlled vocabularies for most of the supported fields.

-Starting from CITATION.cff, the purpose of this file is to provide information on how the Git repository can be cited.
+The purpose of this file is to provide information on how the materials (Git repository) should be cited.
 Its content, among other things, also controls the text shown when the Cite this repository button is clicked on the right hand side of a GitHub repository's homepage.
-It is written in a YAML format and has controlled vocabularies for most of the supported fields.
-Luckily, validators are also widely available, and we will discuss some options in this space in the Activity, below.

-Create your own citation file

-4. Create your own citation file
+### Create your own citation file

-    - unlike code_of_conduct where the only information required is an email address, or license where the file content is provided by CC, the citation file is a specific file wherein you need to provide the correct information so that it can be correctly processed
+The citation file is a specific file wherein you need to provide the correct information so that it can be correctly processed.
+The following steps outline the procedure when using the FAIR-by-Design templates repository.

-    - in the templates GitHub repository from step 1 navigate to the [citation file](https://github.com/FAIR-by-Design-Methodology/templates/blob/main/CITATION.cff)
+1. In the templates GitHub repository navigate to the [citation file](https://github.com/FAIR-by-Design-Methodology/templates/blob/main/CITATION.cff)
-    - copy the whole content of the file
+2. Copy the whole content of the file
-    - in another browser tab, navigate to [https://citation-file-format.github.io/](https://citation-file-format.github.io/)
+3. In another browser tab, navigate to [https://citation-file-format.github.io/](https://citation-file-format.github.io/)
-        - this is a tool that helps you develop citation files in the cff file format
+    - the site provides an online tool that helps you develop citation files in the cff file format
-    - click on Create CFF file in the upper right corner
+4. Click on Create CFF file in the upper right corner
-    - click on the cffinit website blue button
+5. Click on the cffinit website blue button
-    - choose Update
+6. Choose Update
-    - paste the content of the copied citation file from the templates repo
+7. Paste the content of the copied citation file from the templates repo
-    - click parse
+8. Click parse
     - there are two warnings as doi and license are not defined as basic fields, but the bottom message should say parsed CFF successfully
-    - click start editing
+9. Click start editing
     - note that this tool makes you choose between type of work software or dataset.
 As the learning materials are neither we recommend that the type field is not used in the file.
-    - follow the workflow and define the content of citation.cff
+10. Follow the workflow and define the content of citation.cff
-    - ensure the file is valid
+11. Ensure the file is valid
-    - you can download the file for future reference
+12. Download the file
-    - note that the citation file format provided in the templates repo is such that it is compatible with Zenodo
+13. Put the file in the root of your learning materials repo

 ## Summary